rmai9/UCMerced-Inventory-App/README.md

 6. **State Update**: Once all sheets are parsed, the application's state is updated:
     - The `masterProductList` is updated with any newly discovered products.
     - The `inventoryData` for the selected building and date is replaced entirely with the newly constructed array of `AreaData`.

+## Deployment

+This application is configured to run without a traditional build step, which simplifies local development.
+However, this poses a challenge for deploying to static hosting services like Netlify, Vercel, or GitHub Pages.

+### The Challenge: Browser Cannot Read TSX

+Browsers do not understand TypeScript (`.ts`) or JSX (`.tsx`) files natively.
+They only understand JavaScript (`.js`).
+The "white screen" issue on deployment occurs because the `index.html` file tries to load `index.tsx` directly, which the browser cannot parse, causing a critical error that prevents the React application from starting.

+### The Solution: In-Browser Transpilation

+To resolve this without setting up a complex build pipeline, this project uses **Babel Standalone**.
+It's a JavaScript library included in `index.html` that transpiles the `.tsx` code into plain JavaScript directly in the user's browser, on-the-fly.

+This is achieved by two small changes in `index.html`:
+1. Including the Babel Standalone script: `<script src="https://unpkg.com/@babel/standalone/babel.min.js"></script>`
+2. Changing the application's script tag type to `type="text/babel"`.

+With this setup, you can deploy the entire source code directory directly to any static hosting provider.

+**Note**: While this approach is excellent for simplicity and rapid deployment of small to medium-sized projects, for large-scale production applications, a standard build step (using a tool like Vite or Next.js) is recommended for better performance and optimization.
+The build step transpiles all code into optimized static assets *before* deployment, so the user's browser doesn't have to do the work.

 ## Potential Future Improvements